tlancian/dith/README.md

 ### Requirements

-The code has been tested with Java 11.
+The code has been written in Java 11.

 ### Folders